Acceptance dependence of factorial cumulants, long-range correlations, and the antiproton puzzle: Discussion and summary

 \section{Discussion and summary}

 In this paper we have shown that the reduced correlation coefficients $\hat{c}_{i,j}$ are independent of the acceptance (in rapidity) if the observed fluctuations arise only from that of an ideal (Poissonian) system subject to global charge conservation.
 We further showed that volume fluctuation does not change this behavior.
 We then extracted these coefficients from the STAR BES-I data \cite{STAR:2021iop} and found the following: \begin{itemize} \item Except for $\sNN = 54.4 \,\rm GeV$, the STAR data from BES-I for both protons and anti-protons are largely consistent with the predicted flat behavior as a function of acceptance. \item However, the data show a clear difference between the reduced correlators of protons and anti-protons, except for the highest energy of $\sNN = 200$~GeV.
-In particular the reduced correlator of anti-protons is not described by the non-critical hydrodynamics baseline or in other words we do have an \emph{anti-proton puzzle.} Here we considered the extreme scenario of a two source model with separate sources for produced and stopped protons.
+In particular the reduced correlator of anti-protons is not described by the non-critical hydrodynamics baseline or in other words we do have an \emph{antiproton puzzle.} Here we considered the extreme scenario of a two source model with separate sources for produced and stopped protons.
 While this model gives the observed trend it clearly over-predicts the effect.
 We have not considered proton -- anti-proton annihilation which at the lowest energies would lead to different results for protons and anti-protons.
-However, we note that the difference is still present at a beam energy of $\sqrt{s}=62.4 \,\rm GeV$ where annihilation effects should be very similar for protons and anti-protons. \item We have shown that the effect of volume fluctuations also leads to flat acceptance dependence of the reduced correlators.
-Therefore, it would be interesting if the STAR data without the so-called Centrality Bin Width Corrections (CBWC) \cite{Luo:2013bmi} also exhibited a flat behavior.
+However, we note that the difference is still present at a beam energy of $\sqrt{s}=62.4 \,\rm GeV$ where annihilation effects should be similar for protons and anti-protons. \item We have shown that the effect of volume fluctuations also leads to flat acceptance dependence of the reduced correlators.
+Therefore, it would be interesting if the STAR data without the so-called Centrality Bin Width Correction (CBWC) \cite{Luo:2013bmi} also exhibited a flat behavior.
 If not, this implies that the CBWC procedure does more than just suppress volume fluctuations. \item Fluctuations of proton and anti-proton numbers have also been measured at the LHC by the ALICE Collaboration \cite{ALICE:2019nbs}.
 Unfortunately, so far, ALICE has only published the acceptance dependence of net-protons, and it would be interesting to see if the reduced correlators for protons and anti-protons, such as Eq.~\eqref{eq:r1}, are again independent of acceptance.
-An analysis can also be performed for high-order factorial cumulants, and possible deviations from a flat acceptance dependence can probe the existence of short-range correlations, such as local baryon conservation or chiral criticality. \item While our two source model quantitatively over-predicts the difference between the reduced correlators between protons and anti-protons, one could argue that the STAR data suggest that we are dealing with more than one single source.
-However, before such a conclusion can be reached, the effect of baryon annihilation needs to be studied in detail. \end{itemize}
+An analysis can also be performed for high-order factorial cumulants, and possible deviations from a flat acceptance dependence can probe the existence of short-range correlations, such as local baryon conservation or chiral criticality. \item While our two-source model quantitatively over-predicts the difference between the reduced correlators between protons and anti-protons, one could argue that the STAR data suggest that we are dealing with more than one single source.
+However, before such a conclusion can be reached, the effect of baryon annihilation needs to be studied in detail.
+Additionally, the effect of local baryon conservation at non-zero baryon density needs to be considered.
+Measurements of balance functions, which can be connected to the two-particle correlation coefficients studied here may be particularly useful for clarifying the situation~\cite{Bass:2000az,Pruneau:2022mui}.